 Niches range from ultra-exclusive to broadly inclusive.
 Regardless of your niche’s size and scope, it pays to get familiar with it.

 Maintaining an active presence in channels your niche uses makes you more recognizable, helping you score valuable connections in the industry.
-Participate in Facebook groups and Reddit threads, send reps to events, and converse with other experts in the industry.
+Participate in Facebook groups and Reddit threads, practice ethical and effective vendor management, send reps to events and lean on event incentives; and converse with other experts in the industry.
 Some niches are particularly exclusive, so you’ll have to work your way in before you can roll out your strategy.

 To Sum Up